sreekanth370/razeedeploy-delta/README.md

     : namespace to remove razeedeploy resources from (Default 'razeedeploy') --dn, --delete-namespace
-    : include namespace as a resource to delete (Default false) -t, --timeout
+    : include namespace as a resource to delete (Default false) -s, --file-source=''
+    : url that razeedeploy-job should source razeedeploy resource files from (Default 'https://github.com') -t, --timeout
     : time (minutes) before failing to delete CRD (Default 5) -a, --attempts